OuassimMilous/ERL1-ROS2-ArUcoRecognition/README.md

-# Experimental Robotics Laboratory - Assignment 1 ROS2 OpenCV and Aruco Recognition
+# Experimental Robotics Laboratory - Assignment 1 ROS2 Aruco Recognition Using OpenCV

 In this project a mobile robot is that rotates and scans 5 aruco markers and drawas a circle aroun dthem and publishes the image.